couchbase/build-tools/escrow/templates/README.md

 That is all.
 The build will take roughly 30 minutes depending on the speed of the machine.

+Note: The `linux` worker is based on Centos7, and should be used for x86_64 builds, to build on arm, use `amzn2`.

 Once the build is complete, the requested installer will be located alongside the `couchbase-server-@@VERSION@@` directory.
 The name of the installer binary various from Linux flavor to flavor.
-For example, the Centos 6 binary is
+For example, the Centos 7 binary is
 named:

-    couchbase-server-enterprise-@@VERSION@@-centos6.x86_64.rpm
+    couchbase-server-enterprise-@@VERSION@@-centos7.x86_64.rpm

 There will also be a corresponding debug-symbols package.
 This package occasionally made available by Couchbase Support when debugging specific problems on customer installations.
 This package should be installed on a customer machine _in addition_ to the main installer.
-The filename of this debug-symbols package again varies from flavor to flavor; on Centos 6 it is named
+The filename of this debug-symbols package again varies from flavor to flavor; on Centos 7 it is named

-    couchbase-server-enterprise-debug-@@VERSION@@-centos6.x86_64.rpm
+    couchbase-server-enterprise-debug-@@VERSION@@-centos7.x86_64.rpm

 ## Build Synopsis